 These are the most common reasons why your betta may get angry, so let’s take a look at them in a little more detail.

 Many people believe that betta fish like to live in small spaces.
-This belief is brought on because bettas are often found in shallow puddles in their natural habitat, however, this is not completely true.
+This belief is because bettas are often found in shallow puddles in their natural habitat, but this is not completely accurate.
 Betta fish do not like small spaces, and they may become more aggressive if they feel too confined or exposed for any length of time.

 Yes, these puddles are shallow, but they join together and form a much larger body of water, creating a big enough space for many betta fish to live without too much difficulty.